The New Mesquite Weekly is a Famous Wolf Studio Publication - Member of the Free Press Association of Nevada

 If you missed the "The Hallelujha Girls", the Mesquite Weekly will publish an article, including the video of this hilarious comedy play.
 Coming soon...
 Watch this space.

 The Mesquite Weekly proudly features and presents a musical tribute dedicated to our local Symphony Orchestras and Theatre Groups in southeastern Nevada, the Virgin River Valley and southwestern Utah.
-For your viewing pleasure we present a few of the past Selmer Spitzer's Southern Nevada Symphony Orchestra (SS.SNSO) performances as well as some from the Southern Utah University (SUU) and Orchestra of Southern Utah (OSU).
+For your viewing pleasure we present a few of the past Selmer Spitzer's Southern Nevada Symphony Orchestra (SS.SNSO) performances as well as some from the Southern Utah University (SUU), Utah Tech and Orchestra of Southern Utah (OSU).
 Enjoy!

 From Washington State and the great Northwest, the Mesquite Weekly is proud to present the 2023 season of "Concerts in the Barn" perfomances from Quilcene on the Olympic Olympic peninsula.
 Lots of talent presenting their musical art having fun in an informal farm setting.
 You will love it!